Below we break down in more detail what an arborist can do for you, and the price range for each task.

 A consulting arborist can do a variety of tasks, but 90% of their work is tree inspections and arborist reports.
 Most of their work will have a set rate such as tree resistograph reports and arborist reports, but this is something that varies from company to company so you really will need to shop around.

-You can refer above for the price of an arborist report.
+You can refer above for the consulting arborist cost.

 FEATURED AND TRUSTED BY: